Bear’s Garlic: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Bear’s Garlic may interact with some medicines and dietary supplements, changing their effectiveness or raising the possibility of negative side effects.
 Among the possible interactions are:

-1. Anticoagulants and antiplatelet medications: When combined with anticoagulants like warfarin or antiplatelet medications like aspirin, Bear’s Garlic may increase the risk of bleeding.
+1. Anticoagulants and medications: When combined with anticoagulants like warfarin or antiplatelet medications like aspirin, Bear’s Garlic may increase the risk of bleeding.

 2. Antihypertensive drugs: Some antihypertensive drugs, such as ACE inhibitors, angiotensin receptor blockers (ARBs), and calcium channel blockers, may have their blood pressure-lowering effects enhanced by Bear’s Garlic.
 This could result in abnormally low blood pressure.